100 Notable alumni of

 -

 Lawrence Sanders is an American-British academic, social worker, politician, and former Health and Social Care Spokesperson of the Green Party of England and Wales.
-He is the older brother of Bernie Sanders, United States Senator and two-time U.S. presidential candidate.
+He is the older brother of Bernie Sanders, United States Senator from Vermont and two-time U.S. presidential candidate.

 -